rlowe3882/direct_vet/README.md

 1. **Persistent storage**
    - Point `DOCUMENT_STORAGE_ROOT` to a persistent volume (Amazon EFS) or adapt the application to use S3 for uploads.
-   - For SQLite, mount `/data` to persistent storage or switch `DATABASE_URL` to an external database (e.g., Amazon RDS MySQL/PostgreSQL).
+   - Configure PostgreSQL with persistent storage (e.g., Amazon RDS or an RDS proxy).
+Update `DATABASE_URL` to match your database endpoint and credentials.
 2. **Networking**
    - Frontend container listens on port `80` (Nginx).
    - Backend container listens on port `8000`.